muldjord/skyscraper/docs/FAQ.md

 **A:** Whenever you make any gamelist specific changes to Skyscraper's configurations, you need to regenerate the gamelists for your chosen frontend afterwards for the changes to take effect.
 This can be done simply by running Skyscraper with `Skyscraper -p PLATFORM`.
 This will regenerate the gamelist for that platform using your new configuration.
 </details>

-#### Q: I used Skyscraper to generate EmulationStation gamelists for one or more platforms, but when I restarted the system my gamelists hadn't changed.
+#### Q: I used Skyscraper to generate EmulationStation gamelists for one or more platforms, but when I restarted the system the gamelist hadn't changed.
 Why is that?
 <details>
   <summary>Expand answer...</summary>